 Tubbataha is the Philippines’ first national marine park and has garnered milestones through the help of passionate conservationists, scientists, and scuba divers over the past decades.

-It is the largest Marine Protected Area in the country, a UNESCO World Heritage Site, and is part of the Ramsar list of Wetlands of International Importance.
+It is one of the largest Marine Protected Area in the country, a UNESCO World Heritage Site, and is part of the Ramsar list of Wetlands of International Importance.

 You'll be able to see 360 species of corals, half of what the world carries today, and 23 known shark and ray species, including whale sharks, tiger sharks, white tip, silver tip, blacktip, hammerhead, nurse sharks, manta rays, devil rays, and eagle rays.

 Feast your eyes among the 600 species of fish and 13 species of dolphins and whales in Tubbataha Reef.
 There are only two islets in the area where 100 species of birds reside and are known to be one of the remaining safe breeding habitats for seabirds in southeast Asia.

 No one is allowed to step on either islets in Tubbataha nor are you allowed to use a drone unless you have clearance from the Tubbataha Management Office.

 There are strict rules which guests should adhere to; using gloves, reef hooks, and pointing rods, for example, are prohibited while diving.
 Chasing, collecting, and feeding marine life, as well as polluting, littering, and fishing are not allowed.